-We evaluate \compiler on four representative computational kernels from production-scale models: (1) Self-Attention layer from Llama3-8B~\cite{llama:arxiv:2024}, (2) Mixture-of-Experts (MoE) layer from DeepSeek-R1~\cite{deepseek:arxiv:2025}, (3) Self-Attention layer from FLUX (Stable Diffusion)~\cite{flux:gitrepo:2024}, and (4) Convolution layer from FLUX~\cite{flux:gitrepo:2024}.
-Compiler optimization is framed as a sequential decision process and guided by MCTS~\cite{mcts}, using the Upper Confidence Bound for Trees (UCT) criterion~\cite{uct:ecml:2006} with exploration parameter $c = \sqrt{2}$ and a branching factor $B = 2$, following prior work~\cite{branching1:cg:2007, ucb:ml:2002}.
-During search, the LLM (OpenAI GPT-4o mini~\cite{openai:4o-mini:2025}) is queried using hierarchical context—specifically, the parent and grandparent schedules and their transformations—to enable informed proposal generation.
-We compare three optimization strategies: (1) MetaSchedule~\cite{metaschedule:neurips:2022}, which uses \baseline; (2) MCTS without LLM involvement (\mcts); and (3) LLM+MCTS that uses prompt-based proposal generation (\llmmcts).
-All experiments are conducted on a dedicated Intel Core i9 CPU using Apache TVM v0.20.0~\cite{tvm}~\cite{tvm:v0200:2025}, with the hardware environment held constant to isolate the effects of scheduling decisions.
+We evaluate the \compiler on five representative computational kernels drawn from production-scale models: (1) a self-attention layer from \llamathreeb~\cite{llama:arxiv:2024}, (2) a mixture-of-experts (MoE) layer from \deepseekrone~\cite{deepseek:arxiv:2025}, (3) a self-attention layer from \flux (stable diffusion)~\cite{flux:gitrepo:2024}, (4) a convolution layer from \flux~\cite{flux:gitrepo:2024}, and (5) an MLP layer from \llamafourscout~\cite{llama4:huggingface:2025}.
+In addition, we perform an end‑to‑end evaluation of \llamathreeb.
+Compiler optimization is framed as a sequential decision process and guided by MCTS~\cite{mcts} using the Upper Confidence bounds applied to Trees (UCT) criterion~\cite{uct:ecml:2006} with exploration parameter $c = \sqrt{2}$ and branching factor $B = 2$ following prior work~\cite{branching1:cg:2007, ucb:ml:2002}.
+During search, the LLM (OpenAI GPT-4o mini~\cite{openai:4o-mini:2025}) is queried using hierarchical context---specifically, the parent and grandparent schedules and their transformations---to enable informed proposal generation.
+We compare three optimization strategies: (1) TVM MetaSchedule~\cite{metaschedule:neurips:2022}, which uses \baseline; (2) MCTS without LLM guidance (\mcts); and (3) the \compiler that uses prompt-based proposal generation (\llmmcts).
+All experiments are conducted using Apache TVM v0.20.0~\cite{tvm, tvm:v0200:2025}.
+Our experimental environment is a dedicated Intel Core i9 workstation under a fixed software and hardware stack to isolate scheduling effects.
+This environment covers all five kernels above and is the ablation environment.
+To show portability and scalability across consumer and datacenter processors, we evaluate each of the five kernels on five hardware platforms: Amazon Graviton2, AMD EPYC 7R13, Apple M2 Pro, Intel Core i9, and Intel Xeon E3.
 Each experiment is repeated 20 times, and we report the mean performance to ensure statistical stability.
-We further eliminate noise by disabling background processes and ensuring no competing workloads during measurement.
 Additionally, we leverage OpenAI and HuggingFace model serving APIs to access the respective models.
 The implementation is open-sourced.